archkr0w/archlxgger/README.md

 **please make use of this program for educational purposes and to become enthusiastic about software knowledge and its practical uses.!!!!!!**

-this is basically a project created to keep track of your devices, both the word log and the date/time you logged in, which we could call a "keylogger".
+this is basically a project created to keep track of your devices, both the word log and the date/time you logged in, which we could call a **keylogger**.

 ### Aspects to be considered 👻